 About The Commercialization of Aboriginal Art

 In the early fifties, elders were outraged when paintings started to leave the community.
-In the 1970s, a resurgence of interest (and financial benefits of selling art) led them to support the dot technique, which ensured that sacred beliefs would not be freely exposed to outsiders.
+In the 1970s, a resurgence of interest (and the financial benefits of selling art) led these elders to support the dot technique which ensured that sacred beliefs would not be freely exposed to outsiders.
 An overlay of dots concealed the iconic message to confuse the non-initiated.
 The issue remains controversial: Some elders still want early work to be retired from museums.

-Nonetheless, Aboriginal art is now exposed worldwide and many artists command high prices.
-In 1986, a piece by elder artist Emily Kame Kngwarreye was the first to sell for one million dollars.
+Nonetheless, Aboriginal art is now exposed worldwide.
+Many artists command high prices.
+In fact, in 1986, a piece by elder artist Emily Kame Kngwarreye was the first to sell for one million dollars.
 At a sentimental value of about $250 the unframed painting featured in this article was bought at Uluru Cultural Centre.

-As for the question of the aerial viewpoint of the landscapes: Artists still sit on the ground overviewing their work, as they traditionally did.
+As for the question of the aerial viewpoint of the landscapes, there is an answer: Artists (still) sit on the ground overviewing their work, as they traditionally did.
 The result is a plan view—with no horizon line.